 The U.S. government shutdown is forcing President Barack Obama to cancel two stops on his upcoming trip to Asia.

-On the second day of the shutdown, the White House said Mr. Obama is cutting his planned visits to Malaysia and the Philippines, but expects to make his first two stops, in Indonesia and Brunei, to attend the APEC and East Asia Summits.
+On the second day of the shutdown, the White House said Mr. Obama is cutting his planned visits to Malaysia and the Philippines.
+But VOA White House Correspondent Dan Robinson says the president still plans to make his first two stops, in Indonesia and Brunei, to attend the APEC and East Asia Summits.

 The shutdown went into effect early Tuesday after lawmakers missed a deadline to extend federal funding.

-Republicans in the House of Representatives wanted to tie funding to a delay or defunding of President Obama's signature health care law, the Affordable Care Act.
+Republicans in the House of Representatives wanted to tie funding the government to a delay or defunding of President Obama's signature health care law, the Affordable Care Act.